 The UC Davis legacy includes a series of coexisting developments explored by artists in northern California at the end of the Twentieth Century.
 This extended community has been critically undervalued relative to movements coming out of New York and southern California.
 Irving Marcus: Romance & Disaster is the first museum retrospective of this important, and yet overlooked, artist.
 The exhibition surveys more than 45 years of work; featured are his vibrant and intensely personal paintings exhibited alongside works on paper.
 Curator: Rachel Teagle, Founding Director September 27–December 30, 2018

 Each month, the Davis Downtown Business Associationhosts a brown-bag lunch discussion with special guest from our community.
 This lunchtime forum gives downtown business owners and community members to meet people connected to our community and discuss issues that affect the success of Downtown Davis and Davis in general.
-The DDBA brown-bag event is held the fourth Wednesday of each month from 12:00pm (noon) to 1:00pm at the River City Bank conference room, 239 E Street, Downtown Davis.
+The DDBA brown-bag event is held the fourth Wednesday of each month from 12:00pm (noon) to 1:00pm at the Hunt-Boyer conference room, 604 2nd Street, Downtown Davis.

 Become an expert honey taster in three days through the UC Davis Sensory Evaluation of Honey certificate course.
 The College of Agricultural and Environmental Sciences at UC Davis is the #1 college of its kind in the world.
 Using standard sensory techniques, packers, chefs, beekeepers, writers, food manufacturers, honey aficionados will learn about honey.
 Course includes: tasting over 40 varietals from around the world, learning about labeling laws, defects, nutrition, and more.